S12P/sisyphus-fpga24-artifact/README.md

 - **AMD Vitis HLS 2023.2**
   High-Level Synthesis (HLS) tool for AMD FPGA development.
 You can download it [here](https://www.amd.com/en/products/software/adaptive-socs-and-fpgas/vitis/vitis-hls.html).

+- **AMD Vitis HLS 2021.1**
+  High-Level Synthesis (HLS) tool for AMD FPGA development.
+You can download it [here](https://www.amd.com/en/products/software/adaptive-socs-and-fpgas/vitis/vitis-hls.html).

+- **AMD Merlin**
+  A source-to-source compiler built on top of AMD Vitis.
+You can download it [here](https://github.com/UCLA-VAST/Merlin-UCLA).

 ### Git LFS (Large File Storage)

 This repository uses Git LFS to manage large files such as binaries, datasets, or other resources.
 Git LFS must be installed before cloning the repository.